Starbucks to close some stores, eliminate seating in all others to slow spread of coronavirus

-In a bid to slow the spread of the novel coronavirus, Starbucks will temporarily close some of its U.S. and Canadian locations and shift the rest of its more than 10,000 North American stores to a “to-go only” model, the Seattle-based coffee giant announced Sunday afternoon.
+In a bid to slow the spread of the novel coronavirus, Starbucks will temporarily close some of its North American locations–reportedly including 22 in downtown Seattle–and shift the rest of its more than 10,000 North American stores to a “to-go only” model.

-The shutdown, which will last at least two weeks, affects company-operated stores in high-risk areas such as Seattle and New York, with a high number of cases of COVID-19, the highly contagious illness caused by the coronavirus, the company said.
+The closures, which were announced Sunday afternoon, will last at least two weeks and will affect company-operated stores in high-risk areas such as Seattle and New York, with a high number of cases of COVID-19, the highly contagious illness caused by the coronavirus, the company said in a statement Sunday.
 In these areas, stores will either shut down or move to reduced hours.

 The company will also close locations in “high-social gathering” areas, such as inside malls and universities.

-At all other company-owned locations in North America, customers will no longer be allowed to use cafe and patio seating, but will be able buy Starbucks products and will still have access to mobile ordering, drive-thru and delivery.
+At all other company-operated locations in the United States and Canada, customers will no longer be allowed to use cafe and patio seating, but will be able buy Starbucks products and will still have access to mobile ordering, drive-thru and delivery.
 The company was also modifying its condiment bars and changing its cash-handling procedures.

 “Over the last 24 hours, as more communities, including the federal government, have called for increased social distancing to help contain the virus, we have made the decision to move to our next level of protocols,” said Rossann Williams, executive vice president, in a letter to employees.
 “Starting today, we will move to a “to go” model across the U.S. and Canada for at least two weeks to help prevent prolonged social gathering in our cafés.”

 The decision is the among the most extensive of any retailer in North America.
-But it parallels actions Starbucks took in January in China, where the outbreak began in December and where Starbucks shut down most of its stores.
+But it parallels actions Starbucks took in January in China, where the outbreak began late last year and where Starbucks temporarily shut down most of its stores as a safety measure.

 The company said it would provide employees affected by the closures and other cutbacks with opportunities to work at other locations and possibly catastrophe pay.
+Already, employees at still-open locations said they were being reassigned employees from stores that had been closed.
+“They don’t want to let anyone go,” said one barista, who asked not to be identified.
+“They are vert concerned about people being able to pay rent.”

-The strategy represents a striking move for a public-facing company that has built much of its brand and its business around the concept of the Starbucks store as “third place,” between work and home, where customers could meet and linger for socializing.
+The strategy, which some employees learned about shortly after noon Sunday, represents a striking move for a public-facing company that has built much of its brand and its business around the concept of the Starbucks store as “third place,” between work and home, where customers could meet and linger for socializing.
+By 3pm Sunday, chairs and tables at many Starbucks had been neatly stacked by the walls and customers were being served to-go only.

 But the move also reflects how rapidly some companies are moving as the coronavirus outbreak expands in the United States — especially global companies, like Starbucks, which have had frontline experience with the outbreak in China, where the coffee company closed roughly 2,000 of its stores in January.